Silversea Expedition Guides

 As well as keeping your safety top of mind, the team will provide you with insights, tips and a wealth of knowledge drawn from hands-on experience.
 We speak to Silversea's Expedition Team Leaders, Marieke Egan and Jamie Watts to find out how they make the expeditions so memorable.

-An expedition cruise is not just about adventure and spotting wildlife – it's learning about the environment you are traveling in, as I found out on my voyage to Antarctica in November last year.
+An expedition cruise is not just about adventure and spotting wildlife – it's learning about the environment you are traveling in, as I found out on my voyage to Antarctica on Silver Endeavour in November last year.

 I was astounded by the knowledge and passion every one of the guides have – and how willing they are to share that knowledge – on an extraordinary range of subjects.